 The inactive railroad property, located just north of Route 20, was leased to the Mass.
 Department of Conservation and Recreation (DCR) by the MBTA in 2010, giving the DCR the right to construct, operate, and maintain a trail way.
 Eversource has an existing right-of-way access because of its power lines within the corridor.
 Weston does not own this land but does have Conservation Land and trails running along the state's property.

-Eversource is building an access road within the MBTA inactive railroad property and existing Eversource right-of-way.
+Eversource built an access road within the MBTA inactive railroad property and existing Eversource right-of-way, as seen in the Project Limits (PDF).
 The access road will allow for the safe operation and maintenance of the existing electric transmission facilities on the right-of-way.
-This work will include removing the old rails and ties of the former Mass Central Rail line and creating a 16-foot wide gravel drive.
-The following link is a map of the project area:
+This work included removing the old rails and ties of the former Mass Central Rail line and creating a gravel drive.

 Mass.
 DCR Involvement

 DCR obtained funding to pave the Eversource gravel access road in order to create a 10-foot wide, multi-use recreational path as part of the planned Mass Central Rail Trail - Wayside.
 The Mass Central Rail Trail will eventually run from Berlin to Waltham, including a three-mile, unobstructed stretch through Weston.

 During construction, Weston Town officials attended weekly site walks to ensure Weston's assets were protected.
 Historic assets were also flagged for protection, including three cattle passes.